IqtedarU/Crypto-News-ETL/README.md

 ## Step 1: Data Retrieval
 Web-Scrape Data on the internet for cypto-news from sources.
 I currently have a few, but right now, I want this to automate and then get to adding more sources if needed.
+A lot of the code needs to be fixed as some websites have changed. maybe look into more dynamic web scraper like Selenium.

 ## Step 2: Data Preprocessing
 Clean the data in the format I want it to be.
 In this case it would be Ticker, date, Title of article, and then content of article.